Patamda block: Geography

 “The district forms a part of the Chota Nagpur Plateau and is a hilly upland tract”.
 The Seraikela Dhalbhumgarh upland and the Dalma range are natural divisions of the district.
 The main rivers are the Subarnarekha and the Kharkai.

 The district consists of two subdivisions - (1) Dhalbhum subdivision with Patamda, Boram, Golmuri-cum-Jugsalai and Potka CD blocks, and (2) Ghatshila subdivision with Ghatshila, Dhalbhumgarh, Musabani, Dumaria, Gurbandha, Chakulia and Baharagora CD blocks.

-Patamda CD block is bounded by the Barabazar CD block in the Purulia district of the West Bengal state on the north, the Manbazar I and Bandwan CD blocks in the Purulia district on the east, the Golmuri-cum-Jugsalai CD block on the south, and the Boram CD block on the west.
+Patamda CD block is bounded by the Barabazar CD block in the Purulia district of the West Bengal state on the north, the Manbazar II and Bandwan CD blocks in the Purulia district on the east, the Golmuri-cum-Jugsalai CD block on the south, and the Boram CD block on the west.

-Patamda CD block has an area of 267.03 km2.Patamda police station serves Patamda CD block.The headquarters of Patamda CD block is located at Patamda village.
+Patamda CD block has an area of 267.03 km2.Patamda police station serves Patamda CD block.
+The headquarters of Patamda CD block is located at Patamda village.

 Demographics

 Population

 According to the 2011 Census of India, Patamda CD block had a total population of 82,876, all of which were rural.
 There were 41,751 (50%) males and 41,125 (50%) females.
 Population in the age range 0–6 years was 12,245.
-Scheduled Castes numbered 4,847 (5.85%) and Scheduled Tribes numbered 33, 101 (39.94%).

-Note: There seems to be a mismatch between the ST and language figures.
+Scheduled Castes numbered 4,847 (5.85%) and Scheduled Tribes numbered 33,101 (39.94%).Note: There seems to be a mismatch between the ST and language figures.
 The figures quoted here are as officially published on the internet.
 Percentages have been calculated.